JHU-PL-Lab/www-fpse/lecture/lists.md

 #### Folding

-* Observe the `for_all` and `exists` functions can be viewed as just mapping over the predicate like in the previous, and inserting an "and" (for all) or an "or" (exists) between each list element.
+* Observe the `for_all` and `exists` functions can be viewed as something like mapping over the predicate like in the previous, and inserting an "and" (for all) or an "or" (exists) between each list element.
 * The `fold` library functions do exactly that.
 Here for example is `List.fold_right` at work

 ```ocaml